ptanlam/eshop/ReadMe.md

 ## Instructions

-  1. Open your terminal (shell for the sake of simplicity)
+  1. Open your terminal (Linux Shell for the sake of simplicity)
   2. Change directory to this repository: `cd eshop`
   3. Export environment variables:
      1. `export AWS_REGION=your-aws-credentials`